Web Accessibility refers to the inclusive practice of making websites usable by people of all abilities and disabilities.

 Estimates vary, but many studies indicate that approximately 20% of people have some kind of disability.
 [Source: WebAIM: http://webaim.org/intro/].
 However, Web Accessibility isn't just about people with disabilities.
 Web Accessibility also benefits older people with changing abilities due to aging.

 The University of British Columbia is committed to making its websites usable by people of all abilities or with age-related limitations.

 To meet this commitment, a new version (v.7.0) of the UBC CLF (Common Look and Feel) Web Tempate has been designed to be Web Accessible friendly.
 The new UBC CLF meets WCAG 2.0 (Web Content Accessibility Guidelines), an internationally recognized standard for Web Accessibility.
-Improving accessibility within UBC websites is an ongoing process.
-While the new UBC CLF is only available to a handful of UBC websites at this time, efforts are being made to transition globally across the university.
+Improving accessibility within UBC websites is an ongoing process and efforts are being made to transition globally across the university.

 Tips for Browsing UBC Websites